-In common with Graham, he is a big believer in having a margin of safety.
+In common with Ben Graham, he is a big believer in having a margin of safety.
 “I’m open for business, but it’s got to be the best business in town when I do it.”
 Even getting 10% preference shares in Goldman Sachs and General Electric, he still wouldn’t have done the deal without an additional kicker in the form of warrants.

 Part of his strategy to achieve those purchase prices is to take a contrarian position, buying whatever is so out of favour that it has been mis-priced by the market.
 “You can’t buy what’s popular and do well.”
 This policy served him well in avoiding the boom and bust of the technology bubble, but has been less successful in recent times.

-Buffett lives modestly in a house he bought fifty years ago, and has criticised the extravagance of many in the corporate world.
+Buffett lives modestly in a house he bought fifty years ago and has criticised the extravagance of many in the corporate world.

 While Buffett’s actions are sometimes at variance with his pronouncements, it’s hard to fault the logic of his arguments, and impossible not to admire his success.
 Investors will continue to pore over his writings for many years to come.